 Never pull the trigger on such a pricey purchase without first considering whether or not you’ll be 100% satisfied with the GPU that you get.

-If your budget won’t quite stretch far enough to purchase a 2080 Ti you can always look at the RTX 2080.
+If your budget won’t quite stretch far enough to purchase a 2080 Ti you can always look at the RTX 2080 (take a look at our best 2080 guide).
 This model can be picked up for about $500 less the Ti version.

-Also, if you want a complete system then you can always look for a prebuilt RTX 2080 laptop.
+Also, if you want a complete system then you can always look for a prebuilt RTX 2080 laptop, we have put together a list of the top rated 2080 laptops.